Lis Addison: Work at the Globe Sound Healing Institute and Kinetic Voice

 Addison's Song of the Tree album (2008) both laid the foundation for her distinct musical style and for KiVo.
 Chakra Chants, found on the album, consist of non-language specific vocalizations (vocables) that explore the use of vocal vibration to help clear the Chakras and release tension.
 Following its release, she choreographed specific movements to accompany the vocalizations.

 During the COVID pandemic, Addison observed that life was pared down to its simplest elements: less driving, less entertainment, less work and travel, staying closer to home and family.
 This led her to releasing Elements which features music pared down to its elements (with tracks beginning in five-tone pentatonic scales not seven-tone scales).
 Addison centered the album on the elements needed for survival - earth, air, fire, and water.'

 Her album Zadaka was commissioned by a dance technique called the Nia Technique.
 Zadaka became Nia's "Source."
 This collaboration led to a tour of more than 50 cities in Australia, Canada, Europe, Israel, Mexico and the US.
 Performances featured Addison singing her music backed by an Afro beat while the audience participated in Nia Technique inspired dance movement.
 This would be followed by a KiVo workshop.

 Philanthropy

 Ms. Addison studied environmental science at Mills College and in 2013 created the non-profit Singing Tree Institute, an environmental non-profit that has planted more than 7,000 trees in Kitui, Kenya.
 Singing Tree plants trees and documents songs and dances of the Kamba community in Kenya.

 The plantings are mainly in the rural community of Kangweni, Kenya.
 Planting days with students from Maviani Primary School, Yanzuu Daystar Academy, St. John’s Church and Syombuku Vocational College end with a celebration of singing and dancing.

+Teaching

+Ms. Addison joined the staff of the San Francisco Conservatory of Music during the Fall semester in 2026 in their Professional Development and Technology and Applied Composition programs.